Xposed-Modules-Repo/com.zhufucdev.ws_plugin/README.md

 To use this plug-in, Motion Emulator is to be installed, which provides emulation data using WebSocket and ProtoBuf for the host app.

-You can download it from [my site](https://zhufucdev.com/article/peBx_1w5Njt27VZxxQvGi) or [GitHub](https://github.com/zhufucdev/MotionEmulator/releases).
+You can download it from [my site](https://zhufucdev.com/article/qRnydwa-LGMhGrf43tSG_) or [GitHub](https://github.com/zhufucdev/MotionEmulator/releases).

 It is also possible to find it in the LSPosed repository.

-### Activation
+### Plugin Activation

 After installation, activate it in Motion Emulator.
-You can find a more detailed guide from [here](https://zhufucdev.com/article/qRnydwa-LGMhGrf43tSG_).
+You can find a more detailed guide from [here](https://zhufucdev.com/article/0xXK6YxSWe9nGwmmHQgsa).